“What can be said at all can be said clearly, and what we cannot talk about we must consign to silence.”

 If you'd like to do more than minor in Philosophy, you can apply for a personal major.

-The work of David Livingstone Smith, Ph.D., professor of philosophy, was cited in an article in the October 24, 2014 issue of the Brazilian newspaper...
+David Livingstone Smith, Ph.D., professor of philosophy, was quoted in the December 10, 2014 issue of the Mexican newspaper Excelsior in an op-ed titled "Hasta...

 Seminar Center for Global Humanities Lecture/Seminar Series